Kolomyia: Under Moldavia (1498–1531)

-Władysław II Jagiełło, needing financial support in his battles against the Teutonic Knights, used the region as a guarantee in a loan which he obtained from Petru II of Moldavia, who thus gained control of Pokuttya in 1388.
-Therefore, it became the feudal property of the princes of Moldavia, but remained within the Kingdom of Poland.After the Battle of the Cosmin Forest, in 1498, Pokuttia was conquered by Stephen the Great, annexed and retained by Moldavia until the Battle of Obertyn in 1531, when it was recaptured by Poland's hetman Jan Tarnowski, who defeated Stephen's son Petru Rareș.
+Władysław II Jagiełło, needing financial support in his battles against the Teutonic Knights, used the region as a guarantee in a loan which he obtained from Petru II of Moldavia, who thus gained control of Pokuttia in 1388.
+Therefore, it became the feudal property of the princes of Moldavia, but remained within the Kingdom of Poland.

+After the Battle of the Cosmin Forest, in 1498, Pokuttia was conquered by Stephen the Great, annexed and retained by Moldavia until the Battle of Obertyn in 1531, when it was recaptured by Poland's hetman Jan Tarnowski, who defeated Stephen's son Petru Rareș.
 Minor Polish-Moldavian clashes for Pokuttia continued for the next 15 years, until Petru Rareș's death.

-Polish – Ottoman wars
+Polish–Ottoman wars

 The following year, hetman Jan Tarnowski recaptured the town and defeated the Moldavians in the Battle of Obertyn.
 This victory secured the city's existence for the following years, but the Ottoman power grew and Poland's southern border remained insecure.

 In 1589, the Turks crossed the border and seized Kolomyia almost immediately.
 All the burghers who had taken part in the defence were slaughtered, while the rest were forced to pay high indemnities.

 The town was returned to Poland soon afterwards, but the city's growth lost its momentum.

 In 1620, another Polono-Turkish war broke out.
 After the Polish defeat at Țuțora, Kolomyia was yet again seized by the Turks.
 In 1626 the town was burned to the ground, while all of residents were enslaved in a jasyr.

 After the war the area yet again returned to Poland.
 With the town in ruins, the starosta of Kamieniec Podolski fortress financed its reconstruction – slightly further away from the Prut River.
 The town was rebuilt, but never regained its power and remained one of many similar-scaled centres in the area.

 Khmelnytskyi Uprising

-During the Khmelnytskyi Uprising in 1648–54, the Kolomyia county became a centre of a peasant unrest (Pokuttya Uprising) led by Semen Vysochan.Semen Vysochan.
-Ukrainians in the World.
+During the Khmelnytskyi Uprising in 1648–54, the Kolomyia county became a centre of a peasant unrest (Pokuttia Uprising) led by Semen Vysochan.
 The rebels' centre was a town of Otynia.
 With the help of incoming Cossack forces, Vysochan managed to overtake the important local fortress of Pniv (today – a village of Nadvirna Raion) and eventually managed to take under its control most of cities and villages in the region providing great support for the advancing Cossack forces of Bohdan Khmelnytskyi.
 Soon however with advancing Polish troops, Vysochan was forced to retreat to the eastern Podillya where he continued to fight under commands of Ivan Bohun and Ivan Sirko.

-In the 17th century the city's outskirts saw another peasant rebellion led by Oleksa Dovbush.
+In the 17th century the town`s outskirts saw another peasant rebellion led by Oleksa Dovbush.
 The rebels were known as opryshky.